moumen-soliman/careers/README.md

 We love to work with like-minded people believing "The whole is greater than the sum of its parts".

-If you are that person, please come and join us now!
+If you are that person, [lets talk](https://airtable.com/shrzZQJPLWz7n0Usq)

-### Join Us
+### Join us
 You can find open positions in this repository, apply using the link at the bottom of each post.

 Don't see an opportunity that's right for you?
-Please [contact us through this form](https://airtable.com/shrWRnuVTM2wepq6b) , We would love to hear from you, learn more about you and how could we work together.
+Please [reach us here](https://airtable.com/shrWRnuVTM2wepq6b), we would love to hear from you, learn more about you and how could we work together.